lilianricaud/patterning-complexity/permaculture_patternin_sequences.md

-## Permaculture_patterning
+# Permaculture_patterning

 Both permaculture and pattern design are conscious approach to design living systems.
+Here is draft to compare all the permaculture and patterning sequence/process used by designers so far.

+## Patterning (Alexander)

+start with a whole ...
+differentiate it ...
+into parts ...

+This is a process of starting with wholes then creating parts by differentiation.

-### Permaculture design:
+## Permaculture design:

 Start with elements (parts)
 assemble them
 into a whole

 This is a process of starting with parts then creating wholes by addition.

-### Patterning (Alexander)

-start with a whole ...
-differentiate it ...
-into parts ...

-This is a process of starting with wholes then creating parts by differentiation.

 ### Start with mainframe